Here's the most relevant government support for community business through this crisis

 Any business that already pay little or no business rates because of small business rate relief (SBBR), rural rate relief (RRR) and tapered relief will also get a £10,000 grant.

-This scheme has been added to recently with the issuing of Guidance to local authorities for the so-called, new discretionary top up funding scheme,which was published on 14/5/20.
+This scheme has been added to recently by new discretionary grant fund scheme.
 The details confirm that:

 - Although its discretionary, grants will be an option for businesses with fixed premises who were not able to claim the original £10k and £25k.